 Is your New Year’s resolution to be more crafty?
 Maybe it should be!
 Why not start out the new year with a cool picture calendar craft.
 These wooden calendar blocks are fun to fiddle with and display the date all year long!

-Supplies you will need for this Calendar Craft:
+Supplies you will need to make this Calendar Craft

 - our handy Calendar Printable (see link below)

 - a big paint brush

 - wax paper or tinfoil or a marble-like surface on which to work

 First print out our 2018 calendar printable (it’s two pages) here.
 Be sure you print on cardstock.
 It’s important to use cardstock for this craft and not your normal copy paper because Modge Podge likes to make thin paper ripple.
 The thinner the paper the more ripples.
 You still might have some rippling with cardstock but it is significantly less.